Concrete18/Virtual-Assistant/README.md

-# Home Assistant
+# Virtual Assistant

-This is my personal text based assistant.
+This is my virtual text-based assistant.

 ## Techniques Used

 * Natural Language processing
+* LancasterStemmer used to stem words and remove stopwords
 * Multiple APIs for home automation

 ## TO DO